 But what about young children?
 How does this information apply to your little ones?

-There are several dosing equations that can help us out.
+Several dosing equations can help us out.

 And just for the record, if you run this example through both dosing formulas, you’ll notice that you get very different dosages.
 This is why many herbalists prefer weight-based dosages over age-based, especially for herbs that need to be exact.
 No matter, both formulas are great!